GeheimCoding/Factorio/README.md

    variants with this value.
 All defines from [defines.prototype](https://lua-api.factorio.com/stable/defines.html#defines.prototypes) have the value 0, as those are just used as a lookup table.
 It is not necessary to create a custom deserialize method for them.
+3) [DataExtendMethod](https://lua-api.factorio.com/stable/types/DataExtendMethod.html) is a bit of an edge case, because it is a `builtin` type, but does not map to any Rust type.
+To satisfy the deserializer it is generated as an empty struct.